-It’s natural for go for the highest performing components.
+It’s natural to go for the highest-performing components.
 But higher performing specs also mean higher power requirements.
 Check the software you are planning to use.
 Match your software and hardware specs to get the best value.

-The 10X faster CPU will not run your existing software 10X faster, but can end up costing 2X in energy.
+The 10X faster CPU will not run your existing software 10X faster but can end up costing 2X more energy.

 Look for Power-Optimized Components